-The Democratic Push to End Unemployment
+A Promise So Big, Democrats Aren’t Sure How to Keep It

 The biggest benefits, its proponents argue, would rebound to society’s poorest and most marginalized—among them individuals with a criminal record, mental-health problems, disabilities, and literacy challenges, all of which are powerful barriers to getting and keeping a job.
 Beyond that, the program might be a powerful tool to correct racial inequalities.
 The unemployment rate for black workers currently sits at 6.9 percent, versus 3.6 percent for white workers.
 Getting a college or a graduate degree does nothing to level these numbers out.
 That helps to foster a racial earnings gap and to fuel the pernicious, generation-spanning racial wealth gap, with black families with an employed head of household poorer, on average, than white families with a jobless one.
 A jobs guarantee would drive down black workers’ rates of unemployment, both in absolute terms and relative to white workers, Darrick Hamilton, who co-authored the CBPP proposal, told me.

 Depending on how it were structured, a jobs guarantee also might act as a powerful boon to women, due to their prevalence in the poverty-wage workforce and their burden of uncompensated care work.
-Several proposals suggest providing a jobs guarantee to hire childcare and eldercare workers, something that would both keep the parents of young children in the labor market and ensure that caregivers got a living wage.
+Several proposals suggest providing a jobs guarantee to hire child-care and elder-care workers, something that would both keep the parents of young children in the labor market and ensure that caregivers got a living wage.
 “There are not nearly enough home care workers to aid the aged and disabled.
 Many working families with children under the age of five need access to affordable child care.
 Schools need teachers’ aides, and cities need EMTs,” the Center for American Progress jobs-guarantee outline argues.
 “There is no shortage of people who could do this work.
 What has been missing is policy that can mobilize people.”

 Workers in high-unemployment regions might find their hometowns revitalized, with the government pouring vastly more money into places like Salinas, California, and Ocean City, New Jersey, in both of which the unemployment rate sits above 10 percent.
 Middle-class households might benefit alongside lower-income households, with the private sector competing more fiercely and directly to win workers over.
 Additionally, Khanna told me, a jobs guarantee might help soften the threat of automation, and the fear that another recession might lead to robots taking all of our jobs.